Viralmaniar/Passhunt/README.md

 # Screenshot
 ![image](https://user-images.githubusercontent.com/3501170/36360984-ac616c14-157c-11e8-8338-b44a04f1d6ff.png)

+#TODO
+- Offline password search
+- Create username and password list in a json file and parse them

 # Credit
 The list of default passwords is obtained from cirt.net.
 All passwords and vendor list maintained by cirt.net